CompTIA A+ Practice Test (220-1202)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is Chrome Enterprise Upgrade?
+What is the Chrome Education Upgrade?

 Answer Description